lubuntu-team/manual/source/3/3.2/3.2.10/monitor_settings.rst

 How to launch
 -------------

 To launch monitor settings from the menu :menuselection:`Preferences --> LXQt settings --> Monitor settings`.
-From lxqt-configuration-center press the button for monitor settings that looks like a desktop monitor or run
+From LXQt Configuration Center press the button for monitor settings that looks like a desktop monitor or run

 .. code::